ericsilberstein1/learn-nanochat/readme.md

 ```

 #### Challenge 2
 I've never used Rust before.
 Get familiar with it by before trying to reimplement a performant tokenzier similart to the one in the nanogpt repo.

-#### Challenge 2.1
-Hello world in Rust.
+Start with hello world.

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
-cargo new challenge-02.1-hello-world-rust
+cargo new challenge-02-hello-world-rust
-cd challenge-02.1-hello-world-rust
+cd challenge-02-hello-world-rust
 cargo run
 ```

-#### Challenge 2.2
+#### Challenge 3
 Rust version of the python toy code from tokenzier.ipynb.
-Doing this in `challenge-02.2-play-tokenizer-rust`.

 ```
 cargo run